melissamcarvalho/entropy-sgd-reproduction/entropy-sgd/train_notes.md

 `final-experiments-seed_variation`: Repeat the `final-experiments.sh` with different seeds for comparison.

-Note: added remaining expeirments to grouping_experiments.sh file just to be more efficient (remove this note later).
+Note: added remaining experiments to grouping_experiments.sh file just to be more efficient (remove this note later).